siriusctrl/COMP90024-CCC-notes/README.md

     - How to Build an RDD?
         - created out of data stored elsewhere (HDFS, a local text file, a DBMS)
         - created out of collections too, using the parallelize function

+### past exam
+- > [sample Q4] D) Describe the three different Apache SPARK runtime modes:
+    - > Local [1]
+        - The driver program and the executors are all hosted on the same computer (no need for a cluster manager).
+        - The Spark appplication is hosted on the same computer.
+    - > Cluster [1]
+        - The cluster manager, driver program and the executors are all hosted on the cluster.
+        - The cluster manager and Spark appplication is hosted on the cluster.
+    - > Client [1]
+        - The driver program is hosted on the same computer that is not part of the cluster, while the cluster manager and executors are hosted on the cluster.

 ## Week 10.1 – Security and Clouds
 1. Why is security so important?